-Trump on Comey's firing: There's 'no right time to do it'
+Trump on Russia allegations: 'There is no collusion'

 "Let's say I did it on January 20, the opening, right?
 Then that would have been the big story as opposed to the inauguration," Trump said.
 "I was thinking about it then."

-Trump also called the Democrats "hypocrites" for their outrage at Comey's dismissal, saying they themselves were upset with Comey's handling of the investigation into Hillary Clinton's emails.
+Trump added that he thought the Democrats were "hypocrites" for their outrage at Comey's dismissal, saying they themselves were upset with Comey's handling of the investigation into Hillary Clinton's emails.

+Trump also denied reports that he asked Comey to pledge his loyalty to him at a private dinner shortly after Trump was sworn in.

-In the wide-ranging interview airing in full Saturday night on Fox News, the President also discussed his dissatisfaction with the media and suggested a second time that he might cancel the daily White House briefings in favor of biweekly press conferences.
+Trump also discussed his dissatisfaction with the media and suggested for a second time that he might cancel the daily White House press briefings in favor of biweekly press conferences where he would answer questions himself.

 "We don't have press conferences," Trump said.
 "We just don't have them.
 Unless I have them every two weeks and do it myself, we don't have them."